hineekoff02/Video-Scripts/README.md

 Feel free to use or copy these scripts.

 Make sure to have all necessary libraries installed.
+A list of them can be found in the Requirements file.

 # How to Use
 For filterchange.py, simply have your video and audio ready in a folder.